Baker Hall 405

 B.S., Marketing, Southern Illinois University – Edwardsville

 Mitch Griffin has been a member of the Marketing faculty at Bradley University since 1990.
-He is currently a Professor of Marketing and serves the Foster College as Coordinator of International Business.
+He is currently a Professor of Marketing.
 He was a Fulbright Scholar and taught and conducted research in Samara, Russia in 1997 and was a Visiting Professor at ESSCA in Angers, France in 2008.

 Mitch believes appreciating the phrase “Students care about what you know…but only after they know you care” is essential for effective teaching.
 If students understand that you are trying to provide them with a top-quality education that will serve them both personally and professionally for the remainder of their lives, they will go to extremes to perform at highest level.
 He tries to make all of his classes highly interactive and participative.
 Dr. Griffin’s classes blend lectures, activities, projects, computer simulations, and case studies.